-If you are printing from Linux using the LPRng print subsystem, type:
+If you are printing from Linux using the LPRng print subsystem, type the following at the command line:

 '''

 lpr -P lab_printer -C "lexopts:duplex=long_edge" my_report.ps

 '''

 Printing a file

 - 1 Right-click the print queue, and then select Print File from the menu. - 2 From the browser dialog, select the file. - 3 If you want to change the printing preferences for this job only, click Preferences.